abhi-ops-88/portfolio-generator-platform/README.md

 ## 📋 Prerequisites

-Before running this project, make sure you have:
+Before running DeckFolio, make sure you have:

 - **Node.js** (v16 or higher)
 - **npm** or **yarn**